 ● Valley of the Kings: A UNESCO World Heritage Site and part of the ancient Theban necropolis, this valley served as the burial site for New Kingdom rulers (1500–1070 BC).

-● Temple of Hatshepsut: This magnificent mortuary temple, built by Queen-Pharaoh Hatshepsut (1473–1458 BC), is considered one of Egypt’s most stunning architectural achievements.
+● Temple of Hatshepsut: This magnificent mortuary temple, built by Queen-Hatshepsut (1473–1458 BC), is considered one of Egypt’s most stunning architectural achievements.

-● Colossi of Memnon: Start your visit with these two massive sandstone statues, remnants of the mortuary temple of Pharaoh Amenhotep III (1386–1353 BC).
+● Colossi of Memnon: Start your visit with these two massive sandstone statues, remnants of the mortuary temple of King Amenhotep III (1386–1353 BC).

 East Bank:

-● Luxor Temple: Located about 3 km south of Karnak and connected by the Avenue of the Sphinxes, this temple uniquely reflects Egyptian, Greek, Roman, Christian, and Islamic influences.
-It was largely built by Amenhotep III (c.1390–1352 BC) and Ramesses II (1279–1213 BC).
+● Luxor Temple: Located about 3 km south of Karnak and connected by the Avenue of Sphinxes, this temple uniquely reflects Egyptian, Greek, Roman, Christian, and Islamic influences.
+It was largely built by King Amenhotep III (1386–1353 BC). and King Ramesses II (1279–1213 BC).

 ● Temple of Karnak: A vast complex and one of the largest religious structures ever built, Karnak was dedicated primarily to the Theban triad—Amun, Mut, and Khonsu.
 Constructed over more than 2,000 years, it served as a major center of worship during the New Kingdom (c.
 1550–1070 BC) and remains a stunning testament to ancient Egyptian architecture and spiritual life.